Dealing with customers isn’t easy.

 Since you’re paying the moving company, it should be OK to help them, right?

-If you’re moving locally and paying by the hour, anything you can do to speed things along will save money.
+If you’re moving locally and paying by the hour, anything you can do to speed things along will save you money.

 It’s also important to note that just because you think you’re helping doesn’t mean you really are.

-It’s always a good idea to address the help issue during the pre-move screening process, but almost without exception, customers aren’t allowed on the mover’s truck—so don’t go there.
+It’s always a good idea to address the help issue during the pre-move screening process, but almost without exception, customers aren’t allowed on the mover’s truck — so don’t go there.

 2. Keep kids and pets out of the way

-Sure, your kids and pets may be adorable, but that doesn’t mean movers want them underfoot all day.
+Your kids and pets may be adorable, but that doesn’t mean movers want them underfoot all day.

 Tripping over a cat or toddler while lugging a triple dresser down a flight of stairs could spell serious trouble.